NicoleTiokhin/Java/Pokemongame.md

 add having the option to choose between simulation ,which would be the current game unchanged and main story , which I still haven't created but like just have the option already

 ### Updated Game Method
-If "simulation" is selected call the runSimulation method and exit the loop If "main story" is selected, inform the user that the mode is not available and continue the loop If invalid input inform the user and continue the loop
+If "simulation" is selected call the runSimulation method and exit the loop<br>
+If "main story" is selected, inform the user that the mode is not available and continue the loop <br>
+If invalid input inform the user and continue the loop <br>

 ```java
 public void startGame() throws InterruptedException {